gravitational/teleport/docs/4.2/admin-guide.md

 ## PAM Integration

-Teleport SSH daemon can be configured to integrate with [PAM](https://en.wikipedia.org/wiki/Linux_PAM).
+Teleport node service can be configured to integrate with [PAM](https://en.wikipedia.org/wiki/Linux_PAM).
 This allows Teleport to create user sessions using PAM session profiles.